 I have nothing of value to share that hasn’t been said already

 on and on

 I think most writers have these thoughts at times.
-It’s not too concerning when they thoughts are temporary.
-But what happens when they don’t seem to want to go away?
+It’s not too concerning when the thoughts are temporary.
+But what happens when they don’t seem to go away?
 When they interfere with your writing, your life?

 There are specific exercises and mindset shifts that help me when I’m feeling this way.
 Here are five of them.
 I hope they help you, too.